AnOnRT/quarkus-movie-database/README.md

 # code-with-quarkus Project

+Project that uses PanacheRepository to store, edit and delete Movie entities in Quarkus environment.

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .